MapColonies/bundler/README.md

     - `repositories`: bundle multiple repositories
     - `input`: the path to a input file consisting the repositories to be bundled and their include artifacts flags. this option provides the possibility to have a mixture of include flags. once provided the other include flags will be dismissed, [see example](packages/cli/examples/input.json)

-### manifest
+### Manifest
-the bundler will produce a `manifest.yaml` file depicting the input parameters and the resulting output of the bundle. the file will be located in the bundle archive root level
+The bundler will produce a `manifest.yaml` file depicting the input parameters and the resulting output of the bundle. the file will be located in the bundle archive root level, [see example](packages/cli/examples/manifest.yaml)

-### checksum
+### Checksum
-other than the bundle archive itself the bundler will produce a `checksum.yaml` file of the bundler tar.gz archive file. this checksum can be used to verify the bdila process went accordingly
+Other than the bundle archive itself the bundler will produce a `checksum.yaml` file. this is a checksum of the tar.gz archive file and can be used to verify the bdila process went accordingly

-## list command
+## List command
-lists all the repositories in correspondence to the filter flags, will list only non archived repositories and that match at least one of provided topics
+Lists all the repositories in correspondence to the filter flags, will list only non archived repositories and that match at least one of provided topics
 [read more on topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics)
 ```
 > bundler list